'Tough balancing act': Chinese, German leaders hold talks

 Meeting Germany's President Frank-Walter Steinmeier on Monday, Li said China was ready to work with Germany to contribute to "global stability and prosperity".

-Yet when he sits down with Scholz, Germany's first national security strategy, published days ago, will set the tone.
+Li was given a full military honours welcome by Scholz on Tuesday, but when they sit down for talks, Germany's first national security strategy, published days ago, will set the tone.

 But it also underlined the necessity of getting Beijing's cooperation on global issues such as fighting climate change.